ttinoco/PFNET/python/docs/networks.rst

   >>> print bus.v_mag
   1.20

-As we will seen in later, variables are also useful for constructing network optimization problems.
+As will be seen later, variables are also useful for constructing network optimization problems.

 The class method :func:`get_var_values() <pfnet.Network.get_var_values>` can also be used to get upper or lower limits of the variables.
 To do this, a valid :ref:`variable value option <ref_var_values>` must be passed to this method.